If you are forced to withdraw funds from your IRA or 401k early, it’s helpful to know the rules and regulations around early withdrawals.

 If you incur unreimbursed medical expenses that are greater than 10% of your adjusted gross income in that year, you are able to pay for them out of an IRA without incurring a penalty.

-Unbeknownst to me until right before this article, you can begin taking distributions from your IRA without penalty, anytime you want, by taking a 72t early distribution.
-It is named for the tax code which describes it, and it allows you to take a “Series of Substantially Equal Periodic Payments”, based on a calculation involving your current age and the size of your IRA.
-More details here.
+If none of the above exceptions fit your individual circumstances, you can begin taking distributions from your IRA or 401k without penalty at any age before 59 ½ by taking a 72t early distribution.
+It is named for the tax code which describes it and allows you to take a series of specified payments every year.
+The amount of these payments is based on a calculation involving your current age and the size of your retirement account.
+Visit the IRS’ website for more ore details here.

 The catch is that once you start, you have to continue taking the periodic payments for five years, or until you reach age 59 ½, whichever is longer.
 Also, you will not be allowed to take more or less than the calculated distribution, even if you no longer need the money.
 So be careful with this one!